Control of three dimensional water waves: Introduction

 Let~$ \Sigma_t $ and~$ \Omega_t $ be defined as above, and let $ \Gamma = \Td \times \{-b\} $ be the flat bottom.
 Denote by $ v : \Omega_t \to \Rd $ the Eulerian vector field, by $ P : \Omega_t \to \R $ the internal pressure of the fluid, and by $ \norm : \partial\Omega_t \to \S^d $ the exterior unit normal vector to the boundary $ \partial \Omega_t = \Sigma_t \cup \Gamma $.
 Then the Eulerian formulation of the water wave system is the following system of~$ (\eta,v) $,

-where~$ g $ is the gravitational acceleration, $ \mathbf{e}_y = (0,1) $ is the unit vector in the $ y $-direction, and~$ \kappa > 0 $ is the surface tension coefficient.
-The physical interpretation of~\eqref{eq:equation-water-wave-euler} is that \begin{enumerate}[nosep] \item $ v $ satisfies the incompressible Euler equation in the domain~$ \Omega_t $, \item fluid particles which are initially on the surface will stay on the surface, \item the bottom is impenetrable by fluid particles, \item the internal pressure, the exterior pressure, and the surface tension balance out on the surface. \end{enumerate} We suppose furthermore that the fluid is irrotational,
+where~$ \mathbf{e}_y = (0,1) $ is the unit vector in the $ y $-direction, and~$ \kappa > 0 $ is the surface tension coefficient.
+The physical interpretation of~\eqref{eq:equation-water-wave-euler} is that \begin{enumerate}[nosep] \item $ v $ satisfies the incompressible Euler equation in the domain~$ \Omega_t $, \item fluid particles which are initially on the surface will stay on the surface, \item the bottom is impenetrable by fluid particles, \item the internal pressure, the exterior pressure, and the surface tension balance out on the surface. \end{enumerate} We suppose furthermore that the vector field~$ v $ admits a scalar potential $ \phi : \Omega_t \to \R $, i.e., $ v = \nabla_\xy \phi $, which implies furthermore that $ v $ is irrotational, i.e., $ \nabla_\xy \times v = 0. $ Denote by $ \psi $ the trace of $ \phi $ to the free surface, in the sense that,